 Everyone in the cottage wakes, and they all jump up.
 I wave frantically at everyone, finger to my lips, and then point at the fireplace so they know that someone is coming down it.

 “It must be bandits outside!”
 I yell.
 “Come, lets to the windows!”
 I make a shooing motion with my hand to get them to go.

 Jackanet understands what I’m doing.
 He starts corralling Tudie and Dex toward the other side of the cottage.
 “Ho!
 Torvold the Bold fights for our lives!
-Let us watch!” he yells like the stiffest middle school kid with one line in the show.
+Let us watch!” he yells like the stiffest high school kid with one line in the show.